OmGoyal27/Ompy/README.md

 - Pausekey

     - The pausekey commands blocks the script until a specific key is pressed.
-    - Only one key is accepted.
+    - A combination of keys is accepted.
+    - The keys to press are separated by the plus '+' symbol.
     - Available keys:

         * 'ctrl' for the control key.